-- a) Projects providing workforce housing units will have a loan term up to 20 years, with interest rates ranging from 1% 3% (the range of interest rates is subject to change), and a fully amortized loan for the full term.
-Each proposal submitted should have a minimum Debt Service Coverage Ratio, which will be established as part of the RFP process.
-Loans may be fully amortizing or may be interest only during the first 10-years of the loan. - Projects awarded to for-profit developers providing affordable housing units will have a loan term up to 20 years with an interest rate of 1.0%.
+Projects awarded to for-profit developers providing affordable housing units will have a loan term up to 20 years with an interest rate of 1.0%.
 Projects awarded to non-profit developers will have a loan term up to 20 years with an interest rate of 0%.
 Loans may be fully amortizing or may be interest only during the first 10-years of the loan.
 Loans may also have an option for a longer amortization, with a final balloon payment at the end of the 20-year term.
 Payment of loan debt service is subject to available cash flow.
 Cash flow is defined as project cash flow from rental income and other income generated by the Project, less (i) all sums due or currently required to be paid under the documents executed in connection with the senior loans, including, without limitation, debt service payment on senior loans, project reserves, and (ii) operating expenses, including any deferred developer fees, as specifically defined in the loan agreement.
 A certification of Project income and expenses, certified by an independent Certified Public Accountant, will be provided annually to the County for use in County's sole discretion to determine net cash flow and the payments due hereunder.
 All unpaid principal and interest is due at loan maturity.
 Each proposal submitted should have a minimum Debt Service Coverage Ratio, which will be established as part of the RFP process.

-For-Sale Units

-a) All for-sale projects will have a construction loan with a term up to 3 years, and an interest rate of 1.0% with repayment upon sale of the units.
-Forsale projects awarded to non-profit developers will have a loan term up to 3 years with an interest rate of 0%, and repayment due upon sale of the units. b) Sale price for all for-sale units shall not exceed sales prices as defined by Palm Beach County's Workforce Housing Program and amended from time to time.
+- c) Loan payments for multifamily rental projects may be deferred until primary loan conversion or 30 months from closing whichever comes first. - 5) For-Sale Units - a) All for-sale projects will have a construction loan with a term up to 3 years, and an interest rate of 1.0% with repayment upon sale of the units.
+For-sale projects awarded to non-profit developers will have a loan term up to 3 years with an interest rate of 0%, and repayment due upon sale of the units. - b) Maximum sale price for all for-sale units shall not exceed 80% of the average area purchase price as determined by Florida Housing Finance Corporation for Palm Beach County. - 6) For purposes of the HBLP, a non-profit developer shall meet the following requirements/definitions: - a) An entity as defined in Section 42(h)(5)(C), subsection 501(c)(3) or 501(c)(4) of the Internal Revenue Code (IRC); and - b) Owns at least 51 percent of the ownership interest in the development held by the general partner or managing member entity.